nopnop2002/esp-idf-parallel-tft/README.md

 ESP-IDF V4.4 release branch reached EOL in July 2024.

 __Note for ESP-IDF V5.x__
-ESP-IDF V5.x gives this warning, but work.
+I2S parallel interface gives this warning, but work.
 ```
 #warning "legacy adc driver is deprecated, please migrate to use esp_adc/adc_oneshot.h and esp_adc/adc_continuous.h for oneshot mode and continuous mode drivers respectively"
 ```

+__Note for ESP-IDF V6.x__
+I2S parallel interface is not supported.

 # Installation